spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local.md

 > These instructions require that RabbitMQ be running on the same
 > machine as Skipper and the Spring Cloud Data Flow server and shell.

+### Start server jars

-1. Launch Skipper (required unless the Stream features are disabled and the Spring Cloud Data Flow runs in Task mode only).
+1. Start Skipper (required unless the Stream features are disabled and the Spring Cloud Data Flow runs in Task mode only).
 To do so, in the directory where you downloaded Skipper, run the server by using `java -jar`, as follows:

         $ java -jar spring-cloud-skipper-server-{skipper-version}.jar

-2. Launch the Data Flow Server
+2. Start the Data Flow Server

     In a different terminal window and in the directory where you downloaded Data Flow, run the server by using `java -jar`, as